On March 18, 2003, Manchester United fielded their youngest ever team in the Champions League for a dead rubber against Deportivo La Coruna.

 Deployed on the right-hand side of the three centre backs, Roche was hooked at half-time as Ferguson opted for a change in formation.

 It would be his last appearance for United.
-He went on to play for Burnley, Wrexham and Droylsden before hanging up his boots in 2011 aged just 30, and after a spell fitting cavity wall insulation, he is now a coach at Bury.
+He went on to play for Burnley, Wrexham and Droylsden before hanging up his boots in 2011 aged just 30.
+In fact, just five years after this game, he was fitting cavity wall insulation.
+We spoke to him too.

 Stewart also never played for United again and retired at 30, going on to run for parliament in 2015 but, after losing, focusing on following the herd as a pundit.